 Interestingly, according to a study , beans are a healthy food that may help reduce “bad” cholesterol levels and lower the risk of getting type 2 diabetes.
 Beans and lentils are also rich in fiber, folate, iron, zinc, protein, magnesium, and potassium.
 Some varieties have a large amount of calcium as well.
 One single cup of cooked wing beans provides 244 mg of calcium.
 Also, white beans are a great source of calcium, with one cup of cooked white beans offering 13% of the RDI.
 Other kinds of beans and lentils contain less calcium content, ranging from 4 to 6% of the RDI.

-Broccoli is a great source of calcium and offers health benefits as well.
+Broccoli is a great food source of calcium and offers health benefits as well.
 A cup of cooked broccoli provides about 63mg of calcium.
 If you want to manage your weight and get your daily requirement of calcium, you should consider including broccoli in your meals.